top of page

 For PS4C Clients

-If your pet requires injections during scheduled care, contact us in advance.
-Injectable medication support may be available on a case-by-case basis and requires written authorization from your veterinarian.
-We're happy to coordinate with your vet to ensure safe, stress-free care.
+Injectable medication support may be available on a case-by-case basis and requires veterinary authorization.
+We coordinate closely with your vet to ensure safe, low-stress care.

 Still Have Questions?